-When we undertake engagement surveys for clients, we do so to provide confidential feedback to enable the collective data to be used to improve the service, customer or staff experience.
+When we undertake engagement survey for clients, we do so to provide confidential feedback to enable the collective data to be used to improve the service, customer or staff experience.

 Where we receive written information in addition to the scored elements of the survey, we provide the information back to the client paraphrased to ensure that the anonymity of the author.